U.S. Exchanges

 14 Sub-Industries

-Apr 2026 Last Updated
+May 2026 Last Updated

 This page is for informational and educational purposes only and does not constitute investment advice.
 Always consult a qualified financial professional before making investment decisions.

-Key Takeaways
+Key Takeaways for Investors

 01 Innovation-Driven Growth

-02 Strong 2026 Performance
+02 2026 Performance Highlights

 03 M&A and Consolidation Activity

 Mid-cap device companies are frequent acquisition targets for larger strategics seeking innovative technologies.
-Recent deals in diagnostics and organ preservation technologies highlight continued consolidation in the $500B+ global medical device market.
+Recent deals in diagnostics and organ preservation highlight continued consolidation in the $500B+ global medical device market.

 04 Essential Comparison Tools